-Policy 2.38.
+- Policy 2.38.
 Accommodation.
-Ensure accommodations to let individuals with disabilities participate in administrative, quasi-judicial, and legislative land use decisions, consistent with federal regulations.
+Ensure accommodations to let individuals with disabilities participate in administrative, quasi-judicial, and legislative land use decisions, consistent with federal regulations. - 62.
+Finding: The PSC public hearing on March 12, 2019 was held 1900 SW Fourth Ave, a City building that is an accessible location.
+The City Council hearing on May 23, 2019 was held at City Hall, an accessible location.
+The two City-hosted events held at the Holgate Library and Portland Community College (PCC) Southeast Campus were both accessible locations. - Policy 2.39.

-Policy 2.39.
 Notification.
 Notify affected and interested community members and recognized organizations about administrative, quasi-judicial, and legislative land use decisions with enough lead time to enable effective participation.
-Consider notification to bot h property owners and renters.

-39. Finding: The City sent mailed and emailed legislative notice to a variety of stakeholders that have requested notice of proposed land use changes, including organizations that represent underrepresented communities.
-Subsequently, the City sent a legislative notice to interested parties and people who testified to the PSC to inform them of the opportunity to testify at the March 6, 2019 City Council public hearing.
-The project process engaged individuals and organizations through email updates and notifications throughout the process.
-A project website was maintained and regularly updated with relevant information.
-Periodic project updates were provided via meeting appearances (project-specific meetings, neighborhood associations, district coalitions, Development Review Advisory Committee, etc.) and via email.
-For more information about public participation and notifications, refer to the Neighborhood Contact Code Update Project - As-Amended Draft.
+Consider notification to bot h property owners and renters. - 63.
+Finding: For the Proposed Draft Report and PSC hearing, the City sent the required Measure 56 notice to all property owners.
+The City sent a legislative notice to interested parties, including neighborhood associations, business associations, and other affected jurisdictions, that have requested notice of proposed land use changes, as well as, all owners with property fronting on 82nd Avenue.
+Also, the City sent a separate notice to the occupants of all proposed map amendments and to occupants within 100 feet.
+Subsequently, the City sent a legislative notice to interested parties and people who testified to the PSC to inform them of the opportunity to testify at the May 23, 2019, City Council public hearing.

-Policy 2.40.
+- Policy 2.40.
 Tools for effective participation.
-Provide clear and easy access to information about administrative, quasi-judicial, and legislative land use decisions in multiple formats and through technological advancements and other ways.
+Provide clear and easy access to information about administrative, quasi-judicial, and legislative land use decisions in multiple formats and through technological advancements and other ways. - Policy 2.41.

-Policy 2.41.
 Limited English Proficiency (LEP).
-Ensure that limited English proficient (LEP) individuals are provided meaningful access to information about administrative, quasi-judicial, and legislative land use decisions, consistent with federal regulations.
+Ensure that limited English proficient (LEP) individuals are provided meaningful access to information about administrative, quasi-judicial, and legislative land use decisions, consistent with federal regulations. - 64.
+Finding: The 82nd Avenue Study project process was designed to be accessible for LEP individuals.
+Materials were translated into Chinese, Russian, Spanish and Vietnamese.
+Staff also collaborated on multilingual community walks in each of the focus areas with ODOT's 82nd Ave of Roses Implementation Plan.
+From the walks, staff compiled ideas about problems and potential solutions in each focus area.
+Public notices included the accessibility and translation language.
+The PSC and City Council hearings had translation services available.